-Innovation is a cornerstone of our mission “Science For A Better Life” and a core element of our strategy.
+Innovation is a cornerstone of our purpose “Science for a better life” and a core element of our strategy.
 We define innovations as new solutions that generate added value for our customers and society.
 Our activities focus on innovative products based on our strong research and development competencies.
 They are accompanied by process, service and business model innovation.

 With our innovative solutions, we are responding to the global challenges in medical care and the need to safeguard an adequate food supply.
 Here we focus on three key elements: excellence in research and development, the application of groundbreaking technologies, and open innovation.